ejongepier/metatrans-smk-hs/docs/_sources/pipeline.rst.txt

 Pipeline
 ==========

-The DiFlex pipeline performs metatranscriptomic analysis of raw RNA-seq data by using different tools strung together with snakemake =.
+The DiFlex pipeline performs metatranscriptomic analysis of raw RNA-seq data by using different tools strung together with snakemake.

 The main function of the pipeline can be categorized in six different substeps.